inato/effect-meetup-20240423/slides.md

 # Introduction

+- Inato is a global clinical trials marketplace disrupting traditional feasibility
 - Introduced fp-ts in our codebase in 2020 to embrace functional patterns
 - ReaderTaskEither -> pretty similar to Effect: